 In the state of Colorado, you can register stocks and bonds in a transfer-on-death (TOD) format.
 This is a common way for someone to hold a brokerage account.
 This means that once you pass away, the beneficiary you name will inherit this account automatically, and the account will not have to go through probate.

 Transfer-on-Death Registration for Vehicles

 In Colorado, you can also utilize transfer-on-death registration of vehicles.
 Similar to what you would do with stocks and bonds, you can register your vehicle this way, and then the beneficiary automatically inherits the car upon your death without having to go through probate.

 Finally, you can do something similar with your real estate by executing a transfer-on-death deed.
 They are also referred to as beneficiary deeds.
 When you sign and record the deed in this way, you own it until you pass away.
 Once you pass away, it takes effect, and the beneficiary receives the property without it having to go through probate.
 The beneficiary doesn’t have control or access until you pass away.
 You can revoke the deed or sell the property at any time if your plans change or if you change your mind.

 Our Greeley Probate and Trust Settlement Lawyers Can Help You Plan

-The lawyers at Brady, McFarland & Lord, LLC can help you plan your estate so that your loved ones get everything they’re entitled to.
+The lawyers at Colorado Estate Planning Law Center can help you plan your estate so that your loved ones get everything they’re entitled to.
 Our goal is to protect what’s yours to the greatest extent possible.
 Our Greeley estate planning lawyers have been assisting clients with their probate and trust needs for decades.
 We are here to help you.
 Call our office at (303) 420-2863 or contact us online for a free initial interview.